-Ritchie, a Republican, was the representative for Pennsylvania's 21st congressional district from 1857 to 1859.
+Ritchie was the representative for Pennsylvania’s 21st congressional district and was a Republican.
+He served from 1857 to 1859.

 From Dec 1853 to Mar 1859, Ritchie missed 557 of 1,884 roll call votes, which is 29.6%.
 This is worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.